altocodenl/cell/readme.md

 Store the sequence in `: do` instead of `: seq`.

 Single "hook" on get and put.
 Simplifies the walking up.
 Then you need to walk left/right to separate destination from message, starting at n-1 and then walking it left.

 "Walk" a step, "run" a program.

+> "Music (and generally audio) can make or break a product.
+It's basically the moodsetter.
+To some extent: visuals = intellectual and audio = emotional." -- [Paul Van Der Valk](https://amp.dascene.net/detail.php?view=5673&detail=interview)

 Crazy idea: put retro music on cell, as a moodsetter, like old games.